px-pride/axi-game-engine/DEV.md

 - Discord integration is mocked and doesn't actually connect to Discord
 - Only implemented one rating system (Glicko-2 timeless)
 - No unit tests yet
-- No proper error handling for edge cases
+- Some edge cases might not be properly handled

 ## Design Decisions